gnosis/safe-ios-legacy/docs/CodingGuidelines.rst

     }

-If a class inherits from another class that implements protocol, and then overrides protocol implementation methods, then we do not use extensions to separate overriden methods from the class body.
+If a class inherits from another class that implements a protocol and overrides base class' implementation of the protocol methods, then we do not use extensions to separate overriden methods from the class body.

 Valid::